 Related: A First Time Renter's Guide: Subletting In NYC During the Holidays

 Every guide to moving out of your parents' house will tell you that money is the most significant deciding factor in your decision.
 The very act of moving out will cost you money.
 From transporting your belongings to paying your security deposit, there are a lot of additional expenses.
 This cost will be even higher if you're moving to a new state.

 Renting an apartment also requires you to submit to a thorough examination of your financial situation.
 Did you know that property managers review your credit history to determine whether or not you'll be able to keep up with the rent?
-When you move into your new apartment, you are expected to pay your rent and all other bills on time every month.
+When you move into your new apartment, you are contractually obligated to pay your rent on time every month.

 Although this isn't the fun part of moving out, getting a better understanding of your budget is a smart thing to do.

 Expenses are classified into two types: fixed and variable.
 Fixed expenses are the same every month while variable expenses fluctuate from one month to the next.
 Determine how much you can spend on each type of expense based on your current or future income before you decide to move out for the first time.

 When people move out for the first time, they're often unaware of how much money they will actually need as a renter.
 You end up broke even if you think you have enough money to live on your own.
 Experts say that having an emergency fund worth a few months of living expenses can save you from a lot of money troubles once you have your own place.
 Calculate how much you will need to live every month when you move out and multiply it by 4.
 That is the amount you should have saved before you make your move.

 4. Start searching for a place to live